Chebab/shrdlite-course-project/README.md

 A: The blue table is inside the yellow box.
 ```
 How to use the What question:

 `What <is/are> <relation> <entity>`

 All the above examples are from the complex world.

 Depending on what type of question the user asks, the method `createFindString` or `createWhatString` will be run.
 These methods returns a natural language string.
 Each method finds the objects specified by the relation, using the find helper-functions.
 In order to describe the objects in a minimalistic fashion using `findAttributes`.

-The User Questions have implementation in several different files:
+The User Questions have implementation in several different files
 ####Interpreter.ts:

 `function interpretCommand`